JitterSystems/Shadow-Browser/README.md

     use the system-wide's engines instead of the local browser shadownet.
 If you are not running shadownet already, the shadow browser will of course use the local shadownet within the configurations.

+    Can you visit .onion websites?

+    yes you can!

 ⚖️ Sovereign Disclaimer

 "There is nothing that the Sovereigns haven't seen."
 Shadow Browser is a tool for Unlinkability.
 By combining the "Mask" of Mullvad with the "Cloak" of ShadowNet, it ensures that your presence on the network is as invisible as your identity